robbert-vdh/yabridge/README.md

 prefixes and with different architectures will be run independently of each other.
 See below for an [example](#example) of how these groups can be set up.

+_Note that because of the way VST3 works, multiple instances of a single VST3 plugin will always be hosted in a single process regardless of whether you have enabled plugin groups or not.
+The only reason to use plugin groups with VST3 plugins is to get slightly lower loading times the first time you load a new plugin._

 #### Compatibility options

 | Option                | Values         | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                |